retest/recheck-web/README.md

 - Make the test fail on changes via `re.capTest()`
 - Produce a `report` file via `re.cap()` (e.g. in your `@After`), so changes can easily be applied to the Golden Masters

-A complete simple example test with explicit checks can be found in the [SimpleRecheckShowcaseIT](https://github.com/retest/recheck-web/blob/master/src/test/java/de/retest/web/it/SimpleRecheckShowcaseIT.java).
+A simple example test with explicit checks can be found in the [SimpleRecheckShowcaseIT](https://github.com/retest/recheck-web/blob/master/src/test/java/de/retest/web/it/SimpleRecheckShowcaseIT.java).

-A complete tutorial about how to setup and use ***recheck-web*** like this can e.g. be found on [DZone](https://dzone.com/articles/golden-master-testing-with-recheck-web) together with a [follow-up article](https://dzone.com/articles/making-your-selenium-tests-almost-unbreakable) about how to make your Selenium tests almost "unbreakable".
+A complete tutorial about how to setup and use ***recheck-web*** like this can e.g. be found in [our documentation](https://docs.retest.de/recheck-web/tutorial/explicit-checks/).

 ### Implicit Checks